alyciakb/jekyll-now/_posts/2018-09-29-DriveOrNot.md

 *   (N) Must return car to "home area"
 *   (C) Easy and close parking to run locations

-**Car is awarded 15 points and other transportation has a combined -10 points for convenience.**
+*Adding it up, car is awarded 15 points and other transportation has a combined -10 points for convenience.*

 --------------------------------------------

-Adding it all together (per month):
+Now combining the scores for price, time, and convenience:

 <center><img src="/images/lab4_blogpost_files/figure-markdown_github/table1.png" alt="Table 1" /></center>